 Join us on an exciting journey around the world through music with the award-winning Winthrop University World Percussion Ensemble.
 Relax and enjoy the rhythmic sounds of djembe hand drums from Guinea and Mali; frame drums from North Africa and the Middle East; Ewe barrel drums and Dagbamba “talking drums” from Ghana; and mbira dzavadzimu from Zimbabwe.

-Single concert tickets are $12 per adult, $8 per student, $30 per family.
+Single concert tickets are $12 for adults, $8 for students, and $30 for families.
 Children 12 years old and under are free.

 Tickets are available online and at the parish office, 3635 Park Road, Charlotte 28209, or at the door.

 For more information about the concert series or to become a sponsor for this season's concert series.
 Contact the parish office at 704-523-4641 extension 221.